Esri/geoevent-datastore-proxy/README.md

 Deploying built WAR file:

 1. Using an instance of [Tomcat](http://tomcat.apache.org/), copy the file geoevent-datastore-proxy.war to TOMCAT_HOME\webapps
-  2. You can use the instance of Tomcat that ships with ArcGIS Server when deploying this WAR file.
-3. Run your instance of Tomcat.
+2. Run your instance of Tomcat.

 ## Configuration